akshitagupta04/academic-projects/helper-robo/README.md

 **Scope: Three primary operational modes were designed and partially implemented.**

 ### Remote Navigation Control
-- The device is controlled wirelessly through a smartphone using Bluetooth.
+- Controls navigation of the device remotely using Bluetooth via a custom bluetooth controlled android application.
-- You can control the spinning and rotational direction of the wheels.
+- Controls movement and direction of the device forward and backward remotely.
-- You can control the speed of the device.
+- Regulates speed of the device remotely.
-- You can make the device move forward and backward.
 - An onboard LED indicates if the device is connected and ready to operate.

 ### Environmental Monitoring
-- You can detect and measure carbon monoxide gas concentration (in ppm).
+- Monitors carbon monoxide gas concentration in parts per million (ppm).
-- You can detect general air quality
+- Monitors air quality concentration in parts per million (ppm).
+- Measures distance between the device and physcial obstructions within device trajectory.
+- Outputs a continuous stream of environmental and navigational data for real-time observation.

 ### Live Location Visualisation